-1. The International Tropical Timber Agreement of 2006 (ITTA, 2006) provides for the establishment of "Thematic Programmes" to complement ITTO's traditional project work, with a view to attracting increased unearmarked funding from a broader base of donors by offering an integrated and strategic programmatic avenue to advancing ITTO priorities.
-The Forty-Fourth International Tropical Timber Council (ITTC 44, November 2008) adopted Decisions 8, 9 and 10/XLIV to launch the pilot operation of ITTO Thematic Programmes (TPs) for the following five thematic areas, the first four of which have become operational:
+- 1. The International Tropical Timber Agreement of 2006 (ITTA, 2006) provides for the establishment of "Thematic Programmes" to complement ITTO's traditional project work, with a view to attracting increased unearmarked funding from a broader base of donors by offering an integrated and strategic programmatic avenue to advancing ITTO priorities.
+The Forty-Fourth International Tropical Timber Council (ITTC 44, November 2008) adopted Decisions 8, 9 and 10/XLIV to launch the pilot operation of ITTO Thematic Programmes (TPs) for the following five thematic areas, the first four of which have become operational: - a.

-- a.
 Forest Law Enforcement, Governance and Trade (TFLET) - b.
 Reducing Deforestation and Forest Degradation and Enhancing Environmental Services in Tropical Forests (REDDES) - c.
 Community Forest Management and Enterprises (CFME) - d.
 Trade and Market Transparency (TMT) - e.
-Industry Development and Efficiency (IDE)

-2. Decision 9(XLIV) outlines procedures for TP pilot operations, guidelines for Thematic Programme Profiles (TPPs) and Thematic Programme Documents (TPDs), and terms of reference for Thematic Programme Advisory Committees (TPACs).
-A key feature of these procedures/guidelines is the responsibility given to the Executive Director (ED) to develop TPDs, establish TPACs and select projects/activities for financing from available unearmarked funds based on TPAC advice.

-3. Under Decision 9(XLIV), Council decided to "review and evaluate the effectiveness of the pilot operation after three years".
-To facilitate deliberations at ITTC 48 (November 2012), the ED commissioned two consultants to prepare this draft report evaluating TP pilot operations.
+Industry Development and Efficiency (IDE) - 2.
+Decision 9(XLIV) outlines procedures for TP pilot operations, guidelines for Thematic Programme Profiles (TPPs) and Thematic Programme Documents (TPDs), and terms of reference for Thematic Programme Advisory Committees (TPACs).
+A key feature of these procedures and guidelines is the responsibility given to the Executive Director (ED) to develop TPDs, establish TPACs, and select projects, pre-projects and activities for financing from available unearmarked funds based on TPAC advice. - 3.
+Under Decision 9(XLIV), the Council decided to review and evaluate the effectiveness of TP pilot operations after three years.
+To facilitate this review, the Executive Director (ED) commissioned two consultants to prepare a draft report evaluating the TP pilot phase consistent with Activity 12 of the ITTO Biennial Work Programme (BWP) 2011-2012.
+The draft report was completed in August 2012 and presented at ITTC 48 (5-10 November 2012, Yokohama, Japan).
+Based on Members' discussion of the findings, lessons learned and recommendations contained in the draft report, ITTC 48 adopted Decision 4(XLVIII) on Strengthening ITTO Thematic Programmes, which establishes procedures and guidelines for regular operation of TPs under the ITTA, 2006. - The final report on the Effectiveness of Pilot Operation of ITTO Thematic Programmes updates the draft report to take into account the outcomes of the Spring Cycle 2012 call for proposals, including the number of proposals approved for financing under the cycle.
+The final report also attaches Decision 4(XLVIII) as Annex 13.